-The Auditor reviewed three investigative files and noted that each file contained forms showing the retaliation monitoring interviews that were conducted with inmates who previously alleged sexual abuse or sexual harassment.
+The Auditor reviewed thirteen investigative files and noted that each file contained forms showing the retaliation monitoring interviews that were conducted with inmates who previously alleged sexual abuse or sexual harassment.
 Each form provided a detailed explanation of the interview, statements from the inmate, and comments from the IPCM.
 The monitoring interviews were conducted on the 30-, 60-, and 90-day review dates.
 In addition to these reviews, periodic checks were also documented in real time in-between the 30-, 60-, and 90-day reviews to document housing or work assignment changes.

-The Auditor conducted three targeted interviews with inmates who reported an incident of sexual abuse and inquired to each inmate if he feels protected against possible revenge from staff or inmates for reporting an incident of sexual abuse.
-Two of the three inmates acknowledged feeling safe within the facility and if there was a need or concern, he would report to a staff member.
-The third inmate interviewed denied reporting an allegation of sexual abuse.
+The Auditor requested interviews with inmates who reported an incident of sexual abuse.
+The Auditor was able to conduct one targeted interview with an inmate who reported an incident of sexual abuse; the remaining inmates who reported an incident of sexual abuse were no longer in custody at FTC Oklahoma City.
+The Auditor inquired to the inmate if he feels protected against possible revenge from staff or inmates for reporting an incident of sexual abuse.
+The inmate acknowledged feeling safe within the facility and if there was a need or concern, he would report to a staff member.